Samantha Markle Calls ‘Daily Express’ Article On Thomas & Meghan ‘Bullsh*t’ On Twitter, Tags Donald Trump

 — Bellarzii (@Bellarzii) November 24, 2018

-Later comments revealed that Samantha disagrees with the title of the article, saying that “the dumba** writer [gave] it a headline that says “meghan Markle’s Dad blasts,…”.
-It’s suggest to the reader that my dad said that,..it needs to be retracted”.
+Later comments revealed that Samantha disagrees with the title of the article, saying that “the dumba** writer [gave] it a headline that says ‘meghan Markle’s Dad blasts,…’.
+It’s suggest to the reader that my dad said that,..it needs to be retracted.”

 Samantha Markle taunts Meghan about alleged air fresheners https://t.co/ZuZjX5UTUJ pic.twitter.com/Sr4Qwiub2R